-Tough love – does it hurt or help a person with an addiction, aka substance use disorder (SUD), get the help they need?
+Tough love – does it hurt or help a person with an addiction to alcohol or other drugs, aka substance use disorder (SUD), get the help they need?

 I regularly get some form of this question – generally because there’s so much confusion about what it means.
 Unfortunately, there is no single definition of tough love applicable to addiction.